robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 ## Summary ##
  - I am a seasoned Senior Developer or Tech Lead with a passion for testing, quality and build systems.
- - I have recently been working at HSBC delivering two projects in teams-of-one, whilst at Credit Suisse I lead a testing team and worked as a developer within the DSL team.
+ - At HSBC I delivered two projects in teams-of-one, whilst at Credit Suisse I lead a testing team and worked as a developer within their DSL team.
  - I am confident communicating technical ideas.
 I write _lots_ of technical documentation,  and I'm happy running workshops or giving presentations if required.
  - I have wide experience of CI tools like Jenkins/Hudson, Team City, Gradle, GIT and Maven.
 I'm usually the guy who ends up fixing the builds.
  - I am experienced in writing testable requirements documentation, and negotiating sign-off processes.